 - The company has a group annual sales turnover of not exceeding SGD 100 million, or the company’s size of group employment does not exceed more than two hundred personnel

 When selecting the right disinfectant for your office to use against coronavirus, first understand the efficacy of its active ingredients, as well as its limitations and potential dangers.
-If you lack the knowledge to carry out the cleaning and disinfection process properly, you should seek help from professional office cleaning services or office disinfection services in Singapore.
+If you lack the knowledge to carry out the cleaning and disinfection process properly, you should seek help from professional office cleaning services or office disinfection services and antimicrobial coating in Singapore.